vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/design/systems/system-design-concepts.md

 Network Protocols

     IP — Internet protocol — rules to communicate between machines on the internet.
-Using IP Packets TCP — Transmission Control Protocol — guarantee packets are delivered in order, will know if the failure happened.
-By additional TCP header (order information), build on top of IP
+Using IP Packets TCP — Transmission Control Protocol — guarantee packets are delivered in enrichedTransaction, will know if the failure happened.
+By additional TCP header (enrichedTransaction information), build on top of IP
     IP Packet — minimal data unit to communicate between machines.
 Consist of the header (source, recipient, size of the packet, version of protocol IPv4) and payload.
 Size from packet ²¹⁶ bytes.
 Can not guarantee all packets are received and ordered HTTP -> TCP -> IP

 Storage